 Caladesi Island, located a few miles north of Clearwater Beach, Florida, is a good place to escape the crowded and commercialized beaches, and collect shells, enjoy a picnic or find your own private beach.
-In 2008, Caladesi Island was named America’s Best Beach by Dr. Beach.
+Caladesi Island is frequently listed as a “best beach” in the U.S.

 The uncrowded white sand beaches and warm waters of Caladesi Island are certainly one of its biggest draws.
-We were there on a June weekend, and we didn't need to walk far to get a big stretch of sand to ourselves.
+We visited on a June weekend, and we didn't need to walk far to get a big stretch of sand to ourselves.
 Other family friendly activities include a nature trail, kayak trail, picnic area, playground, concessions and modern restrooms.

 Check the tides

-One of the main reasons that we planned a trip to Caladesi Island State Park was to find seashells.
-It's a lot easier for families to find good shells at Caladesi Island because it is less crowded and access to the beach is limited.
-If beachcombing is on your list, plan your visit during low tide.
-Find the tide schedule for Caledesi Island and Honeymoon Island at www.islandparks.org/weather.
+Finding seashells was one of the main reasons we planned a trip to Caladesi Island State Park.
+It's a lot easier for families to find good shells at because it is less crowded.

+To find the most shells, plan your visit during low tide.
+Find the tide schedule for Caledesi Island and Honeymoon Island at tideking.com.

 How to get there